-- 1) On: Specifies that custom errors are enabled.
+- On: Specifies that custom errors are enabled.
 If no defaultRedirect attribute is specified, users see a generic error.
-The custom errors are shown to the remote clients and to the local host. - 2) Off: Specifies that custom errors are disabled.
-The detailed ASP.NET errors are shown to the remote clients and to the local host. - 3) RemoteOnly: Specifies that custom errors are shown only to the remote clients, and that ASP.NET errors are shown to the local host.
-This is the default value.
+The custom errors are shown to the remote clients and to the local host - Off: Specifies that custom errors are disabled.
+The detailed ASP.NET errors are shown to the remote clients and to the local host - RemoteOnly: Specifies that custom errors are shown only to the remote clients, and that ASP.NET errors are shown to the local host.
+This is the default value customErrors can be set to On or RemoteOnly without leaking detailed application information to the client.
+Ensuring that customErrors is not set to Off will help mitigate the risk of malicious persons learning detailed application error and server configuration information.

-This is a defense in depth recommendation due to the <deployment retail="true" /> in the machine.config file overriding any settings for customErrors to be turned Off.
+This is a defense in depth recommendation due to the <deployment retail="true" /> in the machine.config file overriding any settings for customErrors to be turned off.
 It is recommended that customErrors still be turned to On or RemoteOnly.